HaiLe95/atlas-configuration-and-build/README.md

 ## Configurations

-Atlas have simple form to manage data access that based on two files.
+Atlas have simple form to manage data access that based on two files in ``distro/apache-atlas-${version}/conf`` directory.

 The first one:
 ``atlas-simple-authz-policy.json``